carlynorama/UnsafeWrapCSampler/README.md

 Little Endian systems should implement #AABBGGRR style numbers but that is the opposite of how I'm used to writing hex colors, so I did not for this code.

-To check your system try one of the following:
+To check a given system, try one of the following:

 - `lscpu | grep Endian`
 - `echo -n I | od -to2 | awk 'FNR==1{ print substr($2,6,1)}'`  (return will be 1 for little endian, 0 for big)